I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlsubtreesuccessor.md

 <p>Callers of <b>RtlSubtreeSuccessor</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the tree is nonpaged.
 If the tree is paged, callers must be running at IRQL &lt; DISPATCH_LEVEL.
 Usually callers are running at IRQL PASSIVE_LEVEL. </p>

-<p>If the node at <i>Links</i> has a right subtree, the leftmost node of that subtree is the subtree successor. </p>

-<p>Callers of the <b>Rtl</b> splay link routines are responsible for synchronizing access to the splay link tree.
-A fast mutex is the most efficient synchronization mechanism to use for this purpose. </p>

-<p>Callers of <b>RtlSubtreeSuccessor</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the tree is nonpaged.
-If the tree is paged, callers must be running at IRQL &lt; DISPATCH_LEVEL.
-Usually callers are running at IRQL PASSIVE_LEVEL. </p>

 ## -requirements
 <table>
 <tr>